Peter-32/neatbook/README.md

       from neatbook.neatbook import *
       Neatbook()

-3. Run the script from the command line
+3. Execute this python script with the command line
 4. Find and open the Jupyter Notebook created for you in the same directory
-  - Install anaconda if you would like to open Jupyter Notebooks
+  - (Install anaconda if you would like to open Jupyter Notebooks)
 5. Follow the instructions for installing TPOT here: http://epistasislab.github.io/tpot/installing/